dipaklad-scientist/Data_Science_Skills/README.md

 To determmine the price of each lounch by gathering information about spaceX.To determine this, have to determine wether the spaceX will Reuse the first stage of falcon 9 rocket beacuse first stage holds 50-60 percent cost of overall rocket.

 ## 💼 Business Problem
-SpaceX adverties falcon9 rocket lounch with $62 million cost.While other providers cost $165 million.
+In this capstone, we will predict if the Falcon 9 first stage will land successfully.
+SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.SpaceY company want to compite spaceX in the race of space.
 Stages:-
 Fairings  - Carries Payloads
 Stage Two - Help Payload the Fairings to bring the Payload to Orbit.
 Stage One - Most of the work done by first stage.
-Unlike other providers spaceX falcon9 can recover the first stage.Sometimes the first stage does not land,it will crash other times spaceX will sacrifies first stage due to mission parameters like Payload,Orbit and Customer.
-SpaceY company want to compite spaceX in the race of space.

 ## 🎯 Goal
 - Predict the first stage of falcon9 Rocket will land sucessfully or Not land.
 - Identify key factors influencing landing outcome.